ardabho/Rick-and-Morty/README.md

-# super-duper-guide
+# Rick and Morty

 Rick and Morty API Test/Practice

-Rick and morty api practice